hashchange/backbone.declarative.views/README.md

 ### Is it available to components which are loaded before it?

 Mostly, yes.
 It depends on how you set up your views.
-If you define the template property with `extend()`, before instantiating the view it, things will just work.
+If you define the template property with `extend()`, before instantiating the view, things will just work.

 But you can run into an edge case if you

 - load a component which creates its own Backbone.View subtypes
 - load the component too early, ie before Backbone.Declarative.Views
-- pass in the template selector as an option while instantiating a view.
+- while instantiating a view which is supplied by the component, pass it a template selector as an option.

-In that case, and in that case only, the view fails to apply the data attributes of the template to the `el` of the view.
+In that case, and in that case only, the data attributes of the template won't get applied to the `el` of the view.

 So to be on the safe side, load your view-related components after Backbone.Declarative.Views.